-The food is what anchors people amongst the dreamy space, with a constantly changing seasonal menu, locally caught seafood, and fastidiously sourced meat and dairy.
-As with all of the best restaurants in Hobart, the tasting menu is typically the best choice here, and it’s only priced at $90 per person, with a $70 per person add-on if you’re like to pair it up with a series of drinks.
+The food is what anchors people in the dreamy space, with a constantly changing seasonal menu, locally caught seafood, and fastidiously sourced meat and dairy.

 Landscape Restaurant & Grill

-Part of The Henry Jones Art Hotel, Landscape makes brilliant use of its setting – the former IXL Jam Factory, filled a space with reclaimed timber set against the magnificent paintings of John Glover.
-Few spaces can match up to this when looking for the best restaurants in Hobart, offering an appropriately high-end space.
+Part of The Henry Jones Art Hotel, Landscape Restaurant & Grill makes brilliant use of its setting, the former IXL Jam Factory, filling the space with reclaimed timber set against the magnificent paintings of John Glover.
+Few dining rooms in Australia are as eye-catching.

-The Asado grill drives most of the cooking here, pumping out some of the best meat dishes in Hobart with the likes of a Robbins Island wagyu eye fillet mbs 9+, and a 550g grass fed Cape Grim T-bone.
+The Asado grill drives most of the cooking here, pumping out some of the best steaks in Hobart with the likes of a Robbins Island wagyu eye fillet MBS 9+, and a 550g grass-fed Cape Grim T-bone.
 Instead of using traditional wood chips, the kitchen often uses a rotating selection of wood from whisky barrels which help give the meats subtle, unique flavours.

-Every Australian city needs to have a fan-favourite hidden wine bar, and for Hobart, that honour falls empathically with Dier Makr – arguably as close to fine dining as the city gets.
-As hard to find as it is to pronounce, Kobi Ruzicka and Sarah Fitzsimmon’s intimate drinking den is an ode to fine wines and elegant bar snacks, the menu for which changes faster than anyone could keep up with.
+Every Australian city needs to have a fan-favourite wine bar.
+For Hobart, that honour typically goes to Dier Makr.
+Pronounced Dee-err-make-err, Kobi Ruzicka and Sarah Fitzsimmons’s intimate drinking den is an ode to fine wines and elegant bar snacks, the menu for which changes faster than I could possibly keep up with.